 Couple 1: two and a half times both annual incomes.

 Couple 2: three to three and a half times the greater income plus one year of the second income.

 You can check out our couple’s mortgage calculator, to see how much you can borrow.

 Assuming you have a regular income and clean credit history you’re likely to get a loan fairly easily.

-Despite the impression you may be given that you’ve got to jump through the hoops, the competition between lenders to get your business is fierce.
+Despite the impression you may be given that you’ve got to jump through the hoops, there is strong competition between lenders to get your business.